omegat-org/omegat-manual/README.md

 ## Sources

-Tasks are defined as a custom local plugin defined in `buildSrc`
+Tasks are defined as a custom local plugin defined in `build-logic`

 ## source difference from original manual source

-1. Folder location: `src/docs/<lang>/`
+1. Folder location: `src/docs/manual/<lang>` and `src/docs/greeting/<lang>`
 2. Name of the main source file: `OmegaTUsersManual_xincludes_full.xml`
 3. DTD of the index file: the first 2 lines of the index file should be like
 ```text
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE book PUBLIC "-//OASIS//DTD DocBook XML V4.5//EN" "http://www.oasis-open.org/docbook/xml/4.5/docbookx.dtd"
 ```
-4. CSS file is located at `src/docs/omegat.css`
+4. CSS file is located at `src/docs/style/omegat.css`
-5. XSL files are located at `src/docs/xsl`
+5. XSL files are located at `src/docs/xsl/`
+6. Place `First_Steps.xml` in `src/docs/greeting/<lang>`

+## GitHub Actions

+You can download build artifact from GitHub Actions page with "artifact" link